Max Mosley: Family and early life

 At the age of 13, Mosley was sent to Stein an der Traun in Germany for two years, where he learned to speak fluent German.
 On his return to England, he spent a year at Millfield, an independent boarding school in Somerset, after which he continued his education in London for two years.
 He attended Christ Church, Oxford, graduating with a degree in physics in 1961.
 During his time there, he was secretary of the Oxford Union where his father spoke on two occasions, once with Jeremy Thorpe on the other side.
 In 1960, Mosley introduced his father to Robert Skidelsky, one of Mosley's contemporaries at the university, later a biographer of his father.
 Rejecting an early ambition to work as a physicist after "establishing that there was no money in it", Mosley studied law at Gray's Inn in London and qualified as a barrister in 1964.
 After a pupillage with Maurice Drake, he specialised in patent and trademark law.
 From 1961 to 1964, Mosley was a member of the Territorial Army, Parachute Regiment (44th Independent Parachute Brigade Group).

 In 1950, the Mosleys bought houses in Ireland, and in Orsay, near Paris.
 They spent the year moving around Europe, spending the spring in France and the autumn and winter in Ireland, where Mosley was keen on riding and hunting.
 His aunt Nancy Mitford, in letters to Evelyn Waugh, recalled Sir Oswald and his family cruising the Mediterranean Sea on the family yacht.
 On one such trip they visited Spain and were entertained by Sir Oswald's friend General Franco.

 Mosley, like many Formula One drivers, lived in Monaco.
 On 9 June 1960, he was married at the Chelsea Register Office to Jean Taylor, the daughter of James Taylor, a policeman from Streatham.
 In 1970, their first son, Alexander, was born, and in 1972 their second son, Patrick.
-On 5 May 2009, Alexander, a restaurateur, was found at his Notting Hill home by his cleaner.
+On 5 May 2009, Alexander, a restaurateur, was found dead at his Notting Hill home by his cleaner.
 He had died of drug abuse at the age of 39.
 An inquest was held on 10 June 2009, the Westminster coroner declaring that his death was due to non-dependent drug abuse.